-But when we talk about high density cattle farming or hog farming, I believe we need to separate the romantic imagery of the family farm from the stark reality of modern corporate farm practices.
+But when we talk about high density cattle and dairy farming, hog farming or chicken farming, I believe we need to separate the romantic imagery of the family farm from the stark reality of modern corporate farm practices.
 The farms where modern day corn and soy crops are grown for the food industry are owned by corporations who receive government subsidies to grow the cheap crops to supply meat producers and food producers.

 Does that seem right to you?
-Did you know that in the State of Colorado it is now illegal to take photographs of these feed lots where up to 100,000 animals are living?
+Did you know that in many states across the country it is illegal to take photographs of these feed lots where up to 100,000 animals are living?
+Or to even protest their practices?
 Receiving jail time for free speech and journalism; does that seem right to you?
 Take a step back and think about it.
 Put out of your mind the advertisement images of a gritty man in a cowboy hat with his pick-up truck leading a life of self-determination at his family farm.

-Is this really how we are meant to be living out our God-given mandate to rule, reign, have dominion or be masters over the living things of the Earth?
+Is this really how we are meant to be living out our responsibilities on this Earth?
 We do not need research studies, or academics, or experts, or political leaders, or corporate CEOs to tell us what is right or wrong about these practices.
 We know with our common sense and in our hearts that this is not the way of a natural life.
 Nor is it a responsible means of stewardship of animals, the earth and our health.

-Are we feeding people who would otherwise be hungry or are we indulging in a contemporary cultural phenomenon of over-eating?
-No, when agrochemical companies talk about feeding the world, I think what they are really talking about is feeding the world with cheap beef, corn chips and soda.
+As a challenge to the pro-GMO industry, I pose this question: Are we feeding people who would otherwise be hungry and malnourished or are we actually merely indulging in a contemporary cultural phenomenon of over-eating?
+The way I see it, when agrochemical companies talk about feeding the world, I think what they are really talking about is feeding the middle-class with cheap beef, corn chips and soda.
 What else could they be talking about?
 Seriously, what else could they possibly be talking about?